-When we were first designing our van’s interior, we were planning on using these stunning Moroccan-style ceramic tiles for our kitchen backsplash.
+When we first designed our van’s interior, we planned on using these Moroccan-style ceramic tiles for our kitchen backsplash.

-But then we read the product description and we quickly realized that we’d be installing more than 30 pounds worth of tile in our van’s kitchen.
-And if we included the weight of the mortar, we were looking at adding more than 40 pounds (~20kg) of extra weight to our van.
+But then we read the product description and quickly realized that we’d be installing more than 30 pounds of tile in our van’s kitchen.
+If we included the weight of the mortar, we were looking at adding more than 40 pounds (~20kg) of extra weight to our van.

-If you’re not convinced of the weight of even a single tile, head over to your local hardware store and just pick one up and marvel at just how heavy these things are.
+If you’re not convinced of the weight of even a single tile, head over to your local hardware store, pick one up, and marvel at just how heavy these things are.

-A heavier van also put more stress on a vehicle’s suspension and tires, causing them to wear out faster than normal.
+A heavier van also puts more stress on a vehicle’s suspension and tires, causing them to wear out faster than usual.

-In a stationary house, tiles are strong and hold firmly together with mortar.
-But in a moving camper van, it’s a completely different story.
+In a stationary house, tiles are strong and held firmly together with mortar.
+But in a moving camper van, it’s an entirely different story.

-When driving, your vehicle’s frame is constantly twisting and turning and being thrown up and down.
-Compound that with the endless rattling that occurs when you’re driving on less-than-stellar roads (ESPECIALLY when driving off-road).
-Put all these different movements together and this becomes a recipe for disaster for rigid tiles in a van.
+When driving, your vehicle’s frame constantly twists and turns and is thrown up and down.
+Compound that with the endless rattling that occurs when driving on less-than-stellar roads (ESPECIALLY when driving off-road).
+Putting all these different movements together becomes a recipe for disaster for rigid tiles in a van.

-Installing tiles is tricky, time intensive, and messy.
-And if things don’t align perfectly, you’ll likely need to custom cut tiles so that they fit neatly on your wall.
+Installing tiles is tricky, time-intensive, and messy.
+And if things don’t align perfectly, you’ll likely need to custom-cut tiles to fit neatly on your wall.

-Though we decided against using tile in our van, we still wanted to have a beautiful backsplash to accent our van’s interior space.
+Though we decided against using tile in our van, we still wanted a beautiful backsplash to accent our van’s interior space.
 Fortunately, we found a fantastic compromise.

 Faux Tile Wallpaper

-In the ended, we opted for this Morrocan-style back splash sticker.
-And after almost 3 years on the road, this peel and stick faux-tile wallpaper has held up wonderfully.
+In the end, we opted for this Morrocan-style backsplash sticker.
+And after almost five years on the road, this peel-and-stick faux-tile wallpaper has held up wonderfully.
 Throughout all the vicious rattles and bumps and twists and turns our van has endured, our wallpaper backsplash is still here.

 From simple and plain to colorful and decorative, there are so many types of patterns and designs you can choose from.

 100% removable.
-Peel from any corner and begin to firmly pull away from the wall.
+Peel from any corner and begin to pull away from the wall firmly.

-Faux-tile backsplash wallpapers in a campervan not only look beautiful, but are also easy to install, durable, and functional.
+Faux-tile backsplash wallpapers in a campervan look beautiful and are easy to install, durable, and functional.
 They’re the perfect material for van life.